Court-martial of Breaker Morant: The Visser trial

+Initial charges

-The "Visser Incident" was the first case to go to trial on January 17, 1902.
+The "Visser Incident" was the first case to go to trial on 17 January 1902.
 The Court was composed of Lieutenant-Colonel Denny and five other officers.
 Major Copland was Judge Advocate and Captain R. Burns-Begg was Public Prosecutor.
 Lieuts.
 Morant, Hancock, Picton, and Witton "were charged with the murder of a wounded Boer prisoner named Visser.
 They pleaded Not Guilty and were defended by Major James Francis Thomas, New South Wales Mounted Rifles."

 The prosecution called Sergeant S. Robinson, who testified about the attack on the Viljoen homestead at Duivelskloof, during which Captain Percy Frederick Hunt and Sergeant Frank Eland were killed.
 Sgt.
 Robinson testified that when he returned to the battlefield later, Captain Hunt's body had been stripped.
 Robinson then took the bodies to the Mendingen Mission Station, where his party was later reinforced by Lieuts.
 Morant, Handcock, Picton and Witton.

 Sgt.
 Robinson testified that the following morning, "they went in pursuit of the Boers, overtook them, and captured their laager, finding one wounded Boer there."
 The following day, Visser, the wounded Boer, "accompanied the force some distance."
 During the dinner hour, Lieut.
 Morant "held a conversation in which", Visser, "who was in a car cart six yards away away, appeared to take no part."
 Lieut.
 Morant and Intelligence Scout Henry Ledeboer then approached Visser, "telling him that they were sorry, but that he had been found guilty of being in possession of the late Captain Hunt's clothing, and also of wearing khaki.
 Sgt.
 Robinson did not hear "what further was said, but was told to earn to men for duty."
 Sgt.
 Robinson "refused, asking Picton by whose orders this man was to be shot.
 Lieutenant Picton replied that the orders were from Lord Kitchener, naming a certain date, and were to the effect that all the Boers wearing khaki from that date were to be shot.
 The witness said he had never seen any such orders, which should have been posted or read regimentally."

 During cross-examination by Major Thomas, Sgt.
 Robinson "said that Captain Hunt's body bore signs of ill-treatment."
 Furthermore, Visser, when captured, "had a kind of khaki jacket on."
 Sgt.
 Robinson further revealed that he had been told by the late Captain Hunt "that he had direct orders that no prisoners were to be taken".
 On one occasion, Sgt.
 Robinson had been "abused" by Captain Hunt "for bringing in three prisoners against orders."
 Sgt.
 Robinson further revealed that, prior to Captain Hunt's death at Duivelskloof, "Morant had previously been considerate to prisoners", but that afterwards, "He was in charge of the firing party that executed Visser."